danswer-ai/danswer/backend/danswer/connectors/README.md

   documents via a connector's API or loads the documents from some sort of a dump file.
 - Poll connector:
   - Incrementally updates documents based on a provided time range.
-It is used by the background job to pull the latest changes additions and changes since the last round of polling.
-This connector helps keep the document index up to date without needing to fetch/embed/index every document which generally be too slow to do frequently on large sets of documents.
+It is used by the background job to pull the latest changes and additions since the last round of polling.
+This connector helps keep the document index up to date without needing to fetch/embed/index every document which would be too slow to do frequently on large sets of documents.
 - Event Based connectors:
   - Connectors that listen to events and update documents accordingly.